 The scientific rationale for the use of AuSCS in autoimmune diseases is not as clear-cut as in oncologic applications.
 For example, the pathogenesis of autoimmune diseases is not precisely known.
 While the immunologic component is undisputed, there is no readily identifiable pathogenic clone of cells.
 It is not clear whether the disorder is related to an abnormal stem cell, or whether the disorder is related to a pathogenic clone of more mature lymphocytes, or whether the disorder is related to immune dysregulation.
-However, interest in high dose therapy was initially stimulated by the observation that patients with autoimmune diseases treated with high dose therapy and allogenic stem cell transplant for other reasons (frequently therapy related to secondary aplastic anemia) often enjoyed prolonged remission of their autoimmune disease.
+However, interest in high dose therapy was initially stimulated by the observation that patients with autoimmune diseases treated to secondary aplastic anemia) often enjoyed prolonged remission of their autoimmune disease.
 Nevertheless, the use of allogenic stem cells is not practical in many patients due to the lack of an available donor and the older age of most patients with autoimmune diseases.